ais-climber/ais-climber.github.io/_pages/open_problems.md

 ## Neural & Social Network Models
-- (✨) One learning policy over neural network models is "Hebbian learning"
+- (✨) One class of learning policies over neural network models are the "Hebbian" onesis "Hebbian learning"
 -
 - The Hebbian neural network learning policy is one p